"Trip Flip" on the Travel Channel, FX, Comedy Central, the Joe Rogan podcastJune 11-13special event

 They'll be singing folk songs about Bert one day.
-He was a legendary party animal at Florida State, to the point where Rolling Stone wrote a huge article about him.
-He jumped into the world of comedy and clawed his way to the top, through a combination of amazing real-life stories, genuine friendliness and hustle.
-And now he's one of the most entertaining, free-wheeling stand-ups on the circuit.
+He was a legendary party animal at Florida State, and now he's climbing to the top of the comedy mountain with a combination of amazing real-life stories, genuine friendliness and hustle.
 Bert has a cult following -- and it's the cult that throws the best parties.
-You can seem him as the host of "Trip Flip" on the Travel Channel, read his memoir, or (our preference) see him at the DC Improv this June.
+You can seem him as the host of "Trip Flip" on the Travel Channel, read his memoir, or (our preference) see him at Improv this June.

 Ever since being crowned "The #1 Party Animal in the Country" by Rolling Stone Magazine in 1997, Bert "The Machine" Kreischer has made a name for himself as one of the most unpredictable and outgoing stand-up comedians working today.
 His antics throughout six years as an undergraduate at Florida State University have since become legend, and his life story was the inspiration for the 2002 film "National Lampoon’s Van Wilder."

 From 2000 to 2001 Bert co-hosted "The X Show" on FX, and in 2004 he got his own show on FX titled "Hurt Bert," where he did stupid things like wrestling a bear, picking fights with professional martial artists, and being a rodeo clown for a day.
 After "Hurt Bert" he became a semi-regular guest on the Joe Rogan Experience podcast where he quickly made a name for himself as a captivating and hilarious storyteller, epitomized by his "Machine" story about mistakenly falling in with the Russian mafia during a college trip to Russia.